Jessica Robinson Love

 Julie joined the CounterPulse staff in July of 2008 after receiving a BA in psychology from Macalester College (St. Paul) and working as an independent producer and curator.
 As Program Director of this multi-faceted organization Julie preserves an intentional imprecision and multi-missioned agenda, maintaining a hybrid life as a producer/curator/programmer/community activist.
 As part of her work at CounterPulse Julie has led the design and implementation of numerous innovative programs and initiatives including moving from a rental house to all curated programming, launching community engagement programming with low income populations, and instigating international and national exchange projects and presentations.
 In addition to her work at CounterPulse, she has toured extensively nationally and internationally as a dramaturg and performer with Keith Hennessy’s Turbulence (a dance about the economy).
 She also had the honor of performing with legendary Meg Stewart in her work Auf Den Tisch.

 Communications and Engagement Director

 Shamsher Virk comes to CounterPULSE with a dedication to performance as a language and tool for collaborative community-based arts.
-As Graphic Designer, he connects CounterPULSE to our neighbors, our city, our media, and our wider community in cyberspace.
+As our Communications & Engagement Director, he connects CounterPULSE to our neighbors, our city, our media, and our wider community in cyberspace.
 Prior to CounterPULSE, Shamsher worked with Joanna Haigood’s site-specific performance company, Zaccho Dance Theatre.
 Shamsher graduated from College of the Atlantic in 2007 with a B.A. in Human Ecology, a course of study that immersed him in interdisciplinary communication arts and social research methodology.
 Shamsher’s experience in the non-profit world includes documentary video production work with Interlock Media in Cambridge, Massachusetts, and administrative work with the Centre for Performance Research in Aberystwyth, Wales.